kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

 * Duke maintains an internally-developed module on D.O. in need of attention <!-- .element: class="fragment" -->
   * AKA “BasicShib” https://www.drupal.org/project/basicshib
 * A Duke need: integrate Grouper with Shibboleth <!-- .element: class="fragment" -->
+* I wrote my proposal and the Code+ team accepted my proposal <!-- .element: class="fragment" -->

 Note:
 This will only display in the Notes window.

+## A Code+ Project Initiates

+---

+### Drupal Module for Software Design and Development

+The Drupal open-source software platform provides an opportunity for those who wish to design, develop, release, and finally maintain a non-commercial software project.
+A team of students will work with Duke’s Office of Information Technology and other partners across campus to develop a Drupal module to extend functionality of the existing framework to create an application.
+Students will work with Drupal 9 to extend Symfony’s PHP object model paradigm.
+This allows students to work within a fully compliant Object-Oriented Programming, or OOP, paradigm.